zachreborn/terraform-modules/modules/aws/iam/group/README.md

 <h3 align="center">IAM Group Module</h3>
   <p align="center">
-    This module sets up an IAM group.
+    This module sets up an IAM group and the IAM policy attachments to the group.
     <br />
     <a href="https://github.com/zachreborn/terraform-modules"><strong>Explore the docs »</strong></a>
     <br />